ESA is a key partner in the development of satellites required by EUMETSAT's mandatory programmes, as well as in the European Copernicus initiative

 Under their terms of agreement, ESA is responsible for the development of the space segment of EUMETSAT programmes, and EUMETSAT is responsible for the overall system (e.g. launch services, the ground segment and the operations for the duration of the mission).

-As a general rule, ESA funds a major part of the development costs of the first satellite of a series; EUMETSAT financially contributes through a fixed-share (30%) to its development costs and fully funds the costs of the launch and operations of the remaining satellites, including their Ground Segment.
+As a general rule, ESA funds a major part of the development costs of the first satellite of a series; EUMETSAT financially contributes through a fixed share (30 percent) to its development costs and fully funds the costs of the recurrent satellites, the launch services and operations of all the satellites, including their ground segment.

 ESA and EUMETSAT also collaborate in the European Copernicus initiative.
-EUMETSAT will be the operational agency for the ESA Copernicus Sentinel-3 satellite (oceanography) and for the Sentinel-4 and -5 (atmosphere monitoring), as part of the MTG and EPS-SG programmes, and of the Jason-CS/Sentinel-6 mission, together with the U.S. Partners (NASA and NOAA).
+EUMETSAT will be the operational agency for the ESA Copernicus Sentinel-3 satellite (Marine mission) and for the Sentinel-4 and -5 (atmosphere monitoring missions), as part of the MTG and EPS-SG programmes, and of the Jason-Continuity of Service (CS)/Sentinel-6 mission, together with US partners (NASA and NOAA).
 EUMETSAT also delivers all data from these missions through its integrated ground segment infrastructure.

 ESA and EUMETSAT are the European partners of the CEOS Secretariat.

-For more information, please visit the ESA Homepage.
+For more information, please visit the ESA website.